bhalbour0/country-service/README.md

   `git clone https://github.com/bhalbour0/country-service.git`

+### Build the project (not necessary)

-### To start up the server, open up a terminal inside the country-service folder, then run this command:
+To build the project from sources, go inside the country-service folder, then run:

+  `./mvnw clean install`

+### Run the project

+As the jar file was generated in the previous command, you can run the project with:

   `./mvnw spring-boot:run`

 You should see the server running in your terminal at http://localhost:8080.

 ## Usage